 Just watch this video to learn more about how to forecast them:

-What is the best place to see Northern Lights?
+A lot of people ask us what is the best place to see Northern Lights.

 To be honest, they can be seen all over the country.
 The main thing is to find a place without any civilization, not that you are more likely to be seen when you are all alone, but it is more fun!